Icon font libraries

 '.lni-adobe': { text: '\uea06', title: '\uea06' }

-PurgeTSS will use the font's file name as the style rule name.
+PurgeTSS uses the font file name as the style rule name.
 You can change it by renaming the font file.

 # Root of the project